Engagement

 Each comment row shows:

-- Commenter — name, headline, avatar, profile link.
+- Commenter — name, headline, avatar, link to their LinkedIn profile.

 - Comment text — full text.